Self-Talk: What Are You Saying To Yourself?

 In order to make our life better, we must be aware of our self-talk.
 For the next forty-eight hours listen to every word of self-talk that you say to yourself.
 Listen to the negative and the positive.
 Listen to the way you respond to problems and the way you react to opportunities.
 Does your self-talk say you are on top, confident, and going for it?
 Or, are you holding back?

 Go ahead and name your inner critic.
-When it is hard to stop the inner chatter alter your language.
+When it is hard to stop the inner chatter alters your language.
 Practice more positive input and surround yourself with more positive surroundings.

 What techniques are you using to stay more positive today?